dhruvashvi2u/dhruvashvi2u/README.md

 - 👋 Hi, I’m @dhruvashvi2u
 - 👀 I’m interested in app development
-- 🌱 I’m have just started learning React-native and expo
+- 🌱 I have just now started learning React-native and expo.
+Also I am new to github
 - 💞️ I’m looking to collaborate on nothing as i am student

 <!---